 - Loss of reflexes

-After asking your doctor, “What is HNP?” your next question will undoubtedly be, “How do I treat it?”
+After asking your physician, “What is HNP?” your next question will undoubtedly be, “How do I treat it?”
 The good news is that most people can find relief from their pain and other symptoms through a series of conservative, nonsurgical treatments.
 These typically include exercise, physical therapy, hot/cold therapy, stretching, massage, chiropractics, and others.
-Always consult your doctor before beginning any treatment program.
+Always consult your physician before beginning any treatment program.